 It’s easy to imagine the reasons why military personnel could benefit from CBD oil.
-From post-traumatic stress disorder, sleep disturbances, and anxiety; to pain and inflammation from training and grueling hours in the field, it’s natural for soldiers to be inclined to seek relief.
+From sleep disturbances and anxiety; to pain and inflammation from training and grueling hours in the field, it’s natural for soldiers to be inclined to seek relief.
 CBD proponents are hopeful that the FDA will expedite its efforts to regulate the market, so that we can more readily understand the compound’s safety and efficacy, and so that more soldiers can benefit.
 Allowing the use of topical CBD may create a gray area for legal enforcement of the Navy’s zero-tolerance policy, but only time will tell.

 How CBD Works

 Every living animal and human has an ECS, an Endocannabinoid System, which consists of endocannabinoids, receptors, and enzymes.
 This system is a sort of communication network amongst cells throughout the body.
 Endocannabinoids, which are cannabis-like substances produced naturally by the body, first received their name because of their similarities to cannabis, as far as how they act within the body.

 The ECS regulates temperature, mood, appetite, sleep, reproductive systems, pain and pleasure signals, digestion, and a whole lot more.
 Responses by the ECS are measured and precise, designed to keep the body in a state of homeostasis, no matter what is occurring in the immediate environment.
 When the body’s ECS is not functioning properly, CBD can mimic the endocannabinoids, which can help perpetuate homeostasis and keep everything in good working order.